 Non-EU/EEA: $13,000

 Poland is one of the most affordable European countries to pursue a degree.
 It has a rich history, a student-friendly atmosphere, and a beautiful culture.
-Tuition-free education in Poland is available for EU/EEA citizens and students who hold the Polish Charter.
+Tuition-free education in Poland is available for Polish students, EU/EEA, and Switzerland citizens.

 International students can work 20 hours per week during their studies and 40 hours per week during holidays.
 They can also stay in the country for up to 9 months after graduation to look for employment.